adam-lafontaine/CMS/blog/posts/[011][Edge detection].md

 # Edge detection
 ## Calculating image gradients

 Images are digital representations of 2 dimensional pictures and don't have any information about the 3 dimensional world.
-Each pixel is its own color and that's all.
-To get anything else from the image will require making some assumptions.
-One assumption we make is that different objects have different colors.
-Therefore when pixels close to each other have different colors, they represent a boundary between two objects.
+Inferring anything else from the image requires making some assumptions.
+One reasonable assumption we can make is that different objects have different colors.
+Therefore when pixels that are close to each other have different colors, they represent a boundary between two objects.
 These boundary pixels are found by scanning an image looking for relatively large changes in color over small areas.
 When a significant change is found at a pixel, we mark it as an edge.

 Consider the folling image.